understanding-the-connected-home/book/interactions.md

 # Interaction layers

-## DONE

 *Interactions in the connected home happen at two layers: human-readable and machine-readable.
 By "readable" we mean a human or machine can easily understand, modify and execute actions.
 With the rise of more complex computational systems, new layers of interaction may emerge.*

 ## Introducing interaction layers

-Borrowing from the **three-tiered Creative Commons licensing structure,[^1]** we'd like to explore how interactions in the home can take place at different layers:
+Borrowing from the three-tiered Creative Commons licensing structure,[^1] we'd like to explore how interactions in the home can take place at different layers:

 * human-readable
 * machine-readable